-There are currently two documents in the system that provide for review of tenured faculty with the possibility of consequences, including dismissal for cause.
-One is Executive Guideline 27, which applies to faculty on all campuses.
+There are currently two documents in the system that provide a review of tenured faculty with the possibility of consequences, including dismissal for cause.
+One is Executive Guideline 27, which applies to faculty at all universities.
 The other is Chancellor's Memorandum #77 at UMKC, which applies to tenured faculty at UMKC.
 These existing documents provide for review of faculty with very little protection.
 The new document provides meaningful review of faculty while affording the maximum protection against unfair or arbitrary attempts to remove tenured faculty.

 Even if we technically already have a PTR document, it is not actually used so we don't need to address the issue at this time.
 Why can't we wait until there is a problem before we try to solve it?

 Although we have heard reports that some faculty do not receive annual reviews, for the most part faculty are reviewed annually according to Executive Guideline 27.
 This means that most tenured faculty are participating in a review process driven exclusively by administrators without any protection afforded by their faculty peers and without any requirement for a development plan.